Redifexx/Magma/README.md

 ## How to Use

-Install Visual Studio 2022+, clone the repository, then open VS Solution.
+1. Clone Repository, preferably when first opening Visual Studio
+2. With the folder opened in VS, go to File -> Open -> CMake Project
+3. Navigate to the repository's CMakeLists.txt and select it
+4. You're all set!
+Give some time for the CMake build system to load before starting the application.

 Build settings can be found in CMakeLists.txt.

 ## Documentation